-Net realized investment gains (losses) result from sales of investment securities and OTTI for estimated credit losses of fixed maturity securities.
+Net gains (losses) on investments result from sales of investment securities and OTTI for estimated credit losses of fixed maturity securities.

 Insurance Lead Sales

 In our Agency Segment, insurance lead sales revenue consists of (i) click-through revenues we generate when leads click through to our webpages to access information about life insurance options sponsored by another company and (ii) data revenues we generate through the sale of information regarding leads.